 Dispelling Some Terrazzo Restoration Myths

 There are a lot of misconceptions associated with terrazzo restoration.
 This blog is an attempt at dispelling some terrazzo restoration myths.
 When a terrazzo restoration sales person comes to your door, their job is to sell you on their company and technique, as well as on themselves.
-Unfortunately, many companies over sell themselves and their system in order to win the job.
+Unfortunately, many companies oversell themselves and their system to win the job.
 If someone promises you a perfect floor, they are not being honest.
 Antique terrazzo flooring seldom comes out perfect.
-If you restore an old car you can use bonding agent and paint the surface.
-With terrazzo imperfection cannot be painted away.
+If you restore an old car you can use a bonding agent and paint the surface.
+Terrazzo imperfection cannot be painted away.
 If you fill a hole it may blend perfectly, but it may not.
-Over the many years I have been restoring terrazzo my techniques and results have gotten better and better.
-Most of the time many or all of the holes are hard to find.
+Over the many years, I have restored terrazzo.
+My techniques and results have gotten better and better.
+Most of the time many or all the holes are hard to find.
 Our goal is to get the holes to blend with the floor so they do not stand out.
 If you like what you read on this site please like us on Facebook at the top right and bottom of this page.
 Thank you for your support.

-Another myth is that a floor can look good with only three steps, or without metal bond diamond grinding.
-Three step polishing, on an old Portland cement terrazzo floor, will not get a quality polished floor.
-Some companies that produce a non-shiny floor and try to recrystallize, or use final step polishing powders.
+Some companies produce a non-shiny floor and try to recrystallize, or use last step polishing powders.
+Recrystallization is generally used to skip several steps and cut the need for tradesmen.
 Quality does not come with shortcuts.
-Remember that a terrazzo restoration cost that does not take into account value may be a rip-off.
+Remember that a terrazzo restoration cost that does not take into account value is a rip-off.
 A terrazzo floor done right will have a high shine, no topical finish or topical sealer and last for years and years before needing any polishing.
 Re-crystallization, crystallization, vitrification are all the same thing.
 In my opinion, as well as most experts I know, this kind of restoration does not last as long and damages terrazzo and marble flooring.
 Many floors I have seen with re-crystallization have swirls and scratches in them.
 If you use this process, you can get a shine even though the floor shows poor workmanship.
 I am not saying all these companies do a bad job, but in the end you get a terrazzo floor that needs rebuffed every one or two years.
 The floor is completely sealed, so it cannot breath.
 This will, most likely, damage the terrazzo floor.
+When we pull ceramic tile, we often find moisture underneath.
+This is not the case under the thin-set.
+This moisture can take several months to escape.
+Ceramic tile slows the moisture release of the terrazzo.
+Terrazzo and concrete breathe moisture naturally.
+Imagine what happens when you seal the top and no moisture can travel through?
+I have seen recrystallize floors that were ambered several shades darker than what the floor had been.
+As moisture travels up in a recrystallize floor, it stops just before reaching the surface and travels sideways to escape.
+This is much like what we see from ceramic tile, but generally, when we see ghosting caused by moisture under ceramic tile, it covers 60-70% of the area under the tile.
+When you recrystallize, the moisture has to travel all the way across the floor and out.
+As it travels, it damages the floor.
 That is the opinion of many who know the science behind these techniques.

-Most home owners do not know that chip holes, from carpeting, are in the vast majority of terrazzo floors in Florida.
-I am often asked if there is anything that can be done to repair them.
+Most homeowners do not know that chip holes from carpeting are the majority of terrazzo floors in Florida.
+I am often asked if there is anything to be done to repair them.
 There are many ways to fill holes and chips in terrazzo flooring.
 I heard a story about one of them.
-This company will be included in a couple of examples.
-The restorer was filling holes with white epoxy without any other pigment.
+This company is used in a couple of examples.
+The restorer was filling holes with white binder without any other pigment.
 After it cured he was painting rocks on the top.
 A worker was in the house doing something else and commented, “I don’t think the owner will be happy with that.
 The restorer responded, “People love this, everyone loves this.”
-Well the owner hated it.
-White epoxy without pigment will stand out across the room.
+Well, the owner hated it.
+White binder without pigment will stand out across the room.
 We never paint rocks on the patch.
-We start with a, UV stable, white epoxy.
+We start with a UV stable white epoxy.
 We match that epoxy with pigment as closely as we can to the Portland cement.
 Once we fill the holes we add rocks that match the stones in the floor.
 If the stones are still available then we have them.
-We fill the hole to over the level of the floor then grind them down flat the next day.
+We fill the hole to above the level of the floor then grind them down flat the next day.
 We feel this gives the best result possible.

-I feel that powders and recrystallization, while producing a nice floor, do not give you the best longest lasting floor.
-If you start with diamond grinding and use all diamond grinding and polishing you must train your people to be patient and diligent to get the best results.
-When you get there my experience is you achieve the shiniest, longest lasting floor.
-Check out some more of our pictures just taken the week this blog was first posted.
-I hope this blog will help to dispel a few terrazzo restoration myths.
-If you would like more information on terrazzo restoration check out our blog, Terrazzo Restoration A to Z By Joe Martin SafeDry owner.
-Email joe@SafeDry.com phone 877-824-0501.
+I feel that powders and recrystallization, while producing a nice floor, do not give you the best, longest lasting floor.
+If you start with diamond grinding and use all diamond grinding and polishing you must train your people patience and diligence to get the best results.
+When you get there my experience is you make the shiniest, longest lasting floor.
+Check out some more of our pictures just taken the week this page was first posted.
+I hope this page will help to dispel a few terrazzo restoration myths.
+If you would like more information on terrazzo restoration, check out our blog: Terrazzo Restoration A to Z.